University Policy: 05-030 Motor Vehicle History Check

 5.2.
 Motor Vehicle History Check Process

-5.2.2.
-The university may require the subject individual to provide personally identifiable information such as names, current and former addresses, date of birth, and driver’s license number.
+5.2.1.
+The university may require the Subject Individual to provide personally identifiable information such as names, current and former addresses, date of birth, and driver's license number when deemed necessary to complete a Motor Vehicle History Check.

 a.
-The person no longer meets the definition of a “subject individual” in Sec.
-4.3;
+The person no longer meets the definition of a Subject Individual;

 b.
-The subject individual does not provide information or materials under Sec.
-5.2.2;
+The Subject Individual does not provide information or materials within a reasonable time;

 d.
-The university determines that the individual is not eligible or qualified for the position for a reason unrelated to the fitness determination process; or,
+The university determines that the Subject Individual is not eligible or qualified for the position for a reason unrelated to the fitness determination process pursuant to this University Policy; or,

 e.
 The position is no longer open.